 Guests first drive through the Mountain Pine Ridge area and down to the central rainforest where the famous site of Caracol is situated within the Chiquibul Forest Reserve.
 Caracol is the largest Maya archaeological site in Belize.

-In AD 650, the urban area of Caracol had a radius of approximately 10 kilometres around the site's epicenter.
+In AD 650, the urban area of Caracol had a radius of approximately 10 kilometres around the site's epicentre.
 It covered an area much larger than present day Belize City and supported more than twice the modern city's population.
 Urban Caracol maintained a population of over 140,000 people through the creation of an immense agricultural field system and through elaborate city planning.

 Caracol is noted not only for its size during the Maya Classic era (A.D.250-950), but also for its prowess in war; this includes an AD 562 defeat of Tikal (Guatemala) and a subsequent conquest of Naranjo (Guatemala) in AD 631.